alsm6169/docker-learn/docker007/Readme.md

 ## What we learned in previous chapter
-- Launch MySQL server using docker-compose
-- Create a docker application that fetches the end of day price and store it in MySQL database
 - Setup airflow and launch (and shutdown) airflow docker instance

 ## Current Chapter Scope